robotronik/Libopencm3_STM32F4_Guide/README.md

 	`touch lowlevel/include/pwm.h`

-We want to setup the pwm and have an user function to change the pulse width
+We want to setup the PWM and have an user function to change the pulse width

 8. Prototypes in `pwm.h`